helios-h2020/h.core-SocialEgoNetwork/README.md

 ## API Usage

+The main concepts of this API are also presented in the HELIOS platform's [tutorial page](https://helios-social.com/helios-for-devs/tutorials/) (look for "Core Component - Social Ego Network Manager")

 ### Creating or Loading the CEN for a Storage System
 To create or load the contextual ego network, this module utilizes an abstraction of the storage system's implementation through the abstract class `Storage`.
 If the aim is to